We’re here to guide you through the repayment process, every step of the way.

 Who is UAS?

-At HUECU, we are committed to making the education loan repayment experience as seamless as possible.
+At HUECU, we are committed to making the student loan repayment experience as seamless as possible.
 In order to do so, we partner with University Accounting Services (UAS) to provide servicing for our education loans.
-With close to 50 years of experience, UAS has a long history of helping borrowers successfully manage and repay their debt.
-UAS handles on-going repayment and billing communications, as well as general account inquiries for HUECU.
-You will maintain a direct relationship with UAS as you work toward repaying your loan.
+With over 50 years of experience, UAS has a long history of helping borrowers successfully manage and repay their debt.
+UAS handles on-going repayment and billing communications, and general account inquiries for HUECU.
+You will maintain a direct relationship with UAS and HUECU as you work toward repaying your loan.

 Managing your education loans responsibly can benefit your credit rating and potentially assist your future financial goals.
 UAS offers multiple options for managing your education loan payments, which include the following payment methods: